vbarboza/vbarboza.github.com/index.md

 ![Fingerprint singular point extraction](https://github.com/vbarboza/vbarboza.github.com/blob/master/img/fp.png?raw=true)

 Then, as soon as I graduated I received an offer from [Credit Suisse](https://br.credit-suisse.com/site/index.seam) to move to São Paulo and work as a Software Engineer.
 There, I was responsible for designing and developing an SQL database application integrating systems from other areas in middle-office and back-office as funds management, operations and compliance.
-Currently, my software attends to more than 400 investment funds, supporting cashflow visualization, portfolio simulations and regulatory guidelines compliance.
+Currently, my software supports hundresds of investment funds checking regulatory guidelines compliance.

 By the end of the year, I accepted a call to work with R&D again, developing embedded software for a national startup on medical devices industry.
-Our electrical impedance tomograph provides real-time images and measurements of regional distribution of ventilation at bedside, without radiation.
+Our electrical impedance tomograph provides real-time images and measurements of regional ventilation distribution at bedside, without radiation.

 ### Projects